Agreement Terms & Conditions

 - in connection with any unlawful, illegal, fraudulent or harmful purpose or activity.

-4.10 The Customer and Affiliate has no right to and may not access the software code (including object code, intermediate code and source code) of the Platform, including the CMS Software, either during or after the Term.
-Customer and Affiliate shall not disassemble, decompile or reverse engineer the CMS Software.
+4.10 The Customer has no right to and may not access the software code (including object code, intermediate code and source code) of the Platform, including the CMS Software, either during or after the Term.
+Customer shall not disassemble, decompile or reverse engineer the CMS Software.

 4.11 The Provider may suspend access to and/or use of the Platform and any other Services if Customer is in breach of or default under the terms and conditions of the Agreement including if any amount due to be paid by the Customer to the Provider under the Agreement is past due.